 - Cataracts, caused by a higher predisposition of diabetic people to suffer them.

 - Neovascular glaucoma, a type of secondary glaucoma associated to diabetes mellitus.
-People with diabetes are 40% more likely to suffer from glaucoma, a disease consisting in the increase of intraocular pressure that causes damages in the optic nerve.
+People with diabetes are 40% more likely to suffer from glaucoma, a disease consisting in the increase of intraocular pressure that causes damage in the optic nerve.

 What can I do to prevent diabetes from affecting my vision?